rust-lang/rfcs/text/0000-io-error-handling.md

 special constraints - i.e. designed for network file systems - might find it useful to print a warning or even panic if they are being dropped and a panic is not currently active but .close() was not called; that means the developer failed to attempt .close() on them.
+Note that this can give a false negative if a file was entirely created and dropped in a destructor during a panic, but I think that's acceptable.

 Note that this RFC should not hurt the runtime speed of BufferedWriter, as the 'was gracefully closed' flag is only checked by drop(), and .close(self)